 - This medicine may cause the following problems because of the way it affects your immune system:

-- Severe inflammation, including pneumonitis (lungs), colitis (intestines), hepatitis (liver), nephritis (kidneys), or encephalitis (around the brain), or eye or vision problems
+- Severe inflammation, including pneumonitis (lungs), colitis (bowels), hepatitis (liver), nephritis (kidneys), encephalitis (around the brain), or eye or vision problems

 - Changes in blood sugar levels